xnuiem/rejira/README.md

 ```

 ## Fields
 The structure of the issue objects is set by the field configuration.
+This is basically a large dictionary that lets
+reJIRA know how to structure your issue objects.